 National Fraud Initiative - Fair Processing Notice

-East Kent Housing is a company owned by Canterbury City Council and Dover, Shepway and Thanet District Councils.
+East Kent Housing is a company owned by Canterbury City Council, Dover District Council, Folkestone & Hythe and Thanet District Councils.
 We are required by law to protect the public funds we administer and to help our owner Council in their duty to protect public funds.
 We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 In order to do this East Kent Housing and our owner Councils will participate in data matching exercises.